Luke-Fost3r/Portfolio-Luke/README.md

 # Portfolio-Luke
 A collection of my current projects on my journey to become a computer scientist, feel free to explore, and see how I approached different problems

-Tetris and sudoku are games ive played since childhood, so once my programming ability had grown some, I knew these games would be on my project list

 TETRIS (lukes version)